GuilhermeFaga/hero-siege-stats/README.md

 ## How to use

+1. On Windows make sure that WinPcap is installed in your system.
+[Npcap downloads page](https://npcap.com/#download) | [Direct link](https://npcap.com/dist/npcap-1.77.exe).

-1. Download the latest release from the [releases page](https://github.com/GuilhermeFaga/hero-siege-stats/releases) and run it.
+2. Download the latest release from the [releases page](https://github.com/GuilhermeFaga/hero-siege-stats/releases) and run it.

-2. Start the game and play a bit.
+3. Start the game and play a bit.
 Some stats only update after changing maps.

 # Instructions for developers